ice-wm/FAQ/index.md

 a menu pops up offering you the following tasks:

-- Loc`k` Workstation
+- Loc*k* Workstation
-- `S`leep mode
+- *S*leep mode
-- `C`ancel
+- *C*ancel
-- `L`ogout
+- *L*ogout
-- Re`b`oot
+- Re*b*oot
-- Shut`d`own
+- Shut*d*own
-- `W`indow List
+- *W*indow List
-- `R`estart icewm
+- *R*estart icewm
-- `A`bout
+- *A*bout

-The letters that are emphasized in this FAQ are underlined in real life.
+The letters that are emphasized are underlined in the dialog.
 The meaning of this emphasis is that you may e. g. press `k` to lock your workstation.

-Another possibility (this is the one I prefer because I once to often pressed `L` in order to lock my machine) is to press `Enter`.
-The result is the same because the button that is active by default is *Lock Workstation*.
+Another possibility is to use the arrow keys to navigate and then press `Enter` to activate the task.

 ### ... by mouse